 © 2017 100 Black Men of the Bay Area.
 All rights reserved.
 Made by The Scheme Team

-At the peak of the Civil Rights Movement in New York during the early 1960s, a group of determined professional men, consisting of public officials, businessmen, lawyers, retailers, government personnel and others who were then known as the One Hundred Men agreed to change their name to One Hundred Black Men.
+At the peak of the Civil Rights Movement in New York during the early 1960s, a group of determined professional men, consisting of public officials, businessmen, lawyers, retailers, government personnel and others who were then known as One Hundred Men agreed to change their name to One Hundred Black Men.
 The hope was that through re-identification with our Black heritage and with collective effort, they could help chart the direction in human rights and improve the quality of life for Blacks and other minorities.
 The original chapter, founded in New York City by J. Bruce Llewellyn in 1967, set an example to which all successive chapter aspire.

-In 1963, the same year that Dr. Martin Luther King, Jr. gave his famous “I Have a Dream” speech, the first meeting of the 100 Black Men of America was held in New York City.
+In 1963, the same year that Dr. Martin Luther King, Jr. gave his famous “I Have a Dream” speech, the first meeting of 100 Black Men of America was held in New York City.
 A group of successful businessmen from a variety of social, educational and economic sectors came together for the common purpose of making a difference in African American communities – by making a difference in the lives of African American youth.
-The idea quickly caught on and soon independent chapter began forming across the nation until 1986 when nine individual chapters joined together to create the alliance known today as the “100 Black Men of America, Inc.”
+The idea quickly caught on and soon independent chapters began forming across the nation until 1986 when nine individual chapters joined together to create the alliance known today as “100 Black Men of America, Inc.”

 The founding members of the 100 Black Men of the Bay Area are: